When Dalit filmmakers embrace their identity and reclaim their stories

 For his directorial debut, the 2012 film Attakathi, Tamil filmmaker Pa Ranjith shot a track, Adi en gaana mayil.
 He had grown up listening and dancing to the folk song, which was sung at funerals to the beats of the parai melam, a percussion instrument made of leather, and thus considered inauspicious.
 The song made it to the top of the charts and playlists of parties and temple festivals across Tamil Nadu.
 “I grew up on such songs but this tradition had never been reflected in our cinema.
 So, when people took to the song, it felt like an acknowledgement of the Dalit culture that is otherwise missing from the mainstream,” says the 35-year-old filmmaker.

 Since then, Ranjith has honed his politics to assert his Dalit identity through the cinema he makes.
 His last, Kabali (2016), for instance, had Rajinikanth play the leader of a gang of Tamilians in Malaysia.
-It tells the story of Tamil Dalits who were taken to Malaysia by the Britishers as indentured labour.
+It tells the story of Tamil Dalits who were taken to Malaysia by the British as indentured labour.
 His next, Kaala, which released this Friday, is set in Dharavi, a settlement once dominated by Tamil Dalits.
 As Kaala, Rajinikanth plays a leader of slum-dwellers, who challenges the relentless displacement of the poor in a metropolis.
 The promos suggest a generous use of Dalit symbolism.
 Take, for instance, Kaala’s jeep number, MH 01 BR 1956, a reference to the year BR Ambedkar led the mass conversion of Dalits to Buddhism; or the blue that dominates the slums in the form of cloth, drums, tarpaulin sheets.
 The film’s teaser begins with the chant of “Poraduvom (We will fight)” and ends with the Ambedkarite exhortation, “Kattravai, pattravai (educate, agitate)”.

 To the filmmaker, the symbolism is secondary; it’s the assertion that forms a crucial part of his cinema.
 “There have been films in the past that depict Dalit characters and lives.
 They were made by non-Dalits, who view us through a lens of pity.
 Our world is shown as colourless and poverty-stricken.
 Yes, we are economically poor but not culturally so.
 Where is the depiction of our vibrant culture, music and food?
 Why is our world shown bereft of it all?” he says.